Deletion of articles on Wikipedia: Scope

 Through the AfD process, almost 500,000 articles have been deleted between 2001 and 2021.
 In 2021, about 20,000 articles were nominated.
 About 60% of articles nominated for deletion are deleted, about 25% are kept, and the remainder are merged with another article, redirected to another article, or met with another fate.
-According to a study of AfD debates from 2005 through 2018, 5% of AfDs were not closed by an administrator and 3% received no votes after nomination.
-About 64% of AfDs ended in "Delete" and 24% in "Keep," with the remainder merged into other articles (4%), redirected, or other outcomes.
+According to a study of AfD debates (and its arguments commonly called "votes") from 2005 through 2018, 5% of debates were not closed by an administrator and 3% received no votes after nomination.
+About 64% of debates ended in "Delete" and 24% in "Keep," with the remainder merged into other articles (4%), redirected, or other outcomes.

 Veteran editors have disproportionate participation rates in AfD debates, compared to newcomers, and their role has increased over time.
-Although 161,266 editors contributed to AfD debates, less than one percent (1,218) generated half of all AfD votes.
-Yet the most active participants are not more likely than other Wikipedia editors to win AfD debates.
+Although 161,266 editors contributed to AfD debates, less than one percent (1,218) generated half of all debate votes.
+Yet the most active participants are not more likely than other Wikipedia editors to prevail in AfD debates.

 Although the default result of an AfD would be to retain the article, "the momentum in AfD is toward deletion": According to researchers, "early votes are highly predictive of outcomes".
-Notably, when the initial "vote" in an AfD discussion calls for deletion, it proves to be successful in 84.5% of the cases.
-Another key factor in AfD debates is the citation of relevant Wikipedia policies, with an early citation of specific Notability policies as most capable of shifting the discuss to Keep.
+Notably, when the initial vote in an AfD discussion calls for deletion, it proves to be successful in 84.5% of the cases.
+Another key factor in AfD debates is the citation of relevant Wikipedia policies, with an early citation of specific Notability policies as most capable of shifting the discussion to Keep.